Have questions about your bill? We have answers.

 Need a breakdown of your bill?
 Visit our How to Read Your Bill page.

 - Why do I pay a water network charge?

 The water network charge (formerly 'water service charge') contributes to maintenance of the water supply network.
-This includes City West Water's water mains, pumping stations and meters, as well as Melbourne Water's water mains, treatment plants, dams and the Wonthaggi Desalination Plant.
+This includes Greater Western Water's water mains, pumping stations and meters, as well as Melbourne Water's water mains, treatment plants, dams and the Wonthaggi Desalination Plant.
 This ensures we are able to provide high quality and reliable supply of water to our customers.

 - Why do I pay a sewerage network charge?

 The sewerage network charge (formerly 'sewerage service charge') contributes to the maintenance of the sewerage network.
-This includes City West Water's sewer mains, pumping stations and emergency relief structures, as well as Melbourne Water's trunk sewer mains and the operating of the Western Treatment Plant.
+This includes Greater Western Water's sewer mains, pumping stations and emergency relief structures, as well as Melbourne Water's trunk sewer mains and the operating of the Western Treatment Plant.
 Your contribution ensures we can reliably transport sewage from our customers to a treatment plant for treatment and disposal.

 - How do you calculate the sewage disposal charge?